javiclement/FATracker/README.md

 # FATracker
-FATracker is a program to instantly know the data of your Splinterlands accounts
+FATracker is a program to instantly know the data of your Splinterland accounts

 # About FATracker
 View your SPS account details (when you joined Splinterlands, your collection power, battles played and % won, which guild are you member).